1st Year

 Crying is a Call for Help!

-WHEN YOUR BABY CRIES, he is trying to tell you something.
+WHEN YOUR BABY CRIES, they are trying to tell you something.
 You just have to figure out what it is.
 Here are some things your baby may be trying to tell you.

-HE MAY BE HUNGRY.
+THEY MAY BE HUNGRY.
 Babies may need to eat more often than you expect.
-If it has been an hour or more since your baby was fed, he may be telling you he’s hungry.
+If it has been an hour or more since your baby was fed, they may be telling you they’re hungry.

-HE MAY BE LONELY.
-If your baby calms down and stays calm as soon as you pick him up, he missed you.
+THEY MAY BE LONELY.
+If your baby calms down and stays calm as soon as you pick them up, they missed you.
 Your baby’s need for closeness is very real.
-You can’t spoil a baby by cuddling him when he needs it.
+You can’t spoil a baby by cuddling them when they need it.

-HE MAY HAVE A WET DIAPER.
-Some babies don’t mind; others do.
+THEY MAY HAVE A WET DIAPER.
+Some babies don’t mind, others do.

-HE MAY BE IN PAIN.
-He may be uncomfortable because a pin is pricking him or his clothes have sharp tags or zippers.
+THEY MAY BE IN PAIN.
+They may be uncomfortable because a pin is pricking them or their clothes have sharp tags or zippers.

-HE MAY BE COLD OR NOT.
-Feel your baby’s back or tummy to see if he is too cool or too hot.
-Adjust clothing to make him comfortable.
+THEY MAY BE COLD OR HOT.
+Feel your baby’s back or tummy to see if they are too cool or too hot.
+Adjust clothing to make them comfortable.
 Dress your baby as you would yourself or add one extra layer of clothing.

-HE MAY BE OVERSTIMULATED.
-Sometimes your baby may get too excited about everything going on around him.
-Rock your baby in a dimly lit room to calm him.
+THEY MAY BE OVERSTIMULATED.
+Sometimes your baby may get too excited about everything going on around them.
+Rock your baby in a dimly lit room to calm them.

 You Can Cope With a Crying Baby

-• While holding your baby with her head up and her feet down, rock and stop.
+- While holding your baby with their head up and their feet down, rock and stop.
 Then rock and stop again.
-This usually will help her quiet down.
+This usually will help them quiet down.

-• Rock continuously with your baby lying across your lap.
-This may put her to sleep.
+- Rock continuously with your baby lying across your lap.
+This may put them to sleep.

-• Swaddle or wrap your baby in a warm, soft blanket with just her head uncovered.
+- Swaddle or wrap your baby in a warm, soft blanket with just their head uncovered.

-• Burp your baby gently to see if an air bubble in her stomach is making her uncomfortable.
+- Burp your baby gently to see if an air bubble in their stomach is making them uncomfortable.

-• Give her a pacifier.
+- Give them a pacifier.
 Sucking is soothing to many babies and helps them calm down.

-• Cure diaper rash by leaving the diaper off and wrapping your baby loosely in a blanket.
-Powder her bottom with cornstarch instead of powder.
+- Cure diaper rash by leaving the diaper off and wrapping your baby loosely in a blanket.
+Powder their bottom with cornstarch instead of powder.

-Talk to Your Baby as You Care for Him
+Talk to Your Baby as You Care for Them

-• Get down on your baby’s level and look into his eyes when you are “talking” to each other.
+- Get down on your baby’s level and look into their eyes when you are “talking” to each other.

 Use Car Safety Seats